kissmetrics/km-support/_posts/2013-09-11-move-business-faster.md

 **[KISSmetrics Demo Account][demo]**

 See how a business might set up its different *reports* (Metrics, Funnels, Cohort Reports, and People Searches).
+Go ahead and click on each tab to see the different types of reports.
 You can switch the demo to look at reports for different business types:

 * Subscription-based
 * E-commerce